Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 So make sure you always wear your safety gear like gloves, eye protection, and a mask when you work with muriatic acid.
 Ensure you carefully follow the instructions given by the manufacturer when mixing the acid.

 Then put the solution on the areas in your pool that are affected with calcium deposits.
 Let it sit for the right amount of time, then scrub and rinse the area very well.
-However, if you don’t know how to use a muriatic acid, you should talk to a pool professional.
+However, if you don’t know how to use muriatic acid, you should talk to a pool professional.
 They can help you use it safely and effectively on the entire surface.

 Professional Techniques for Calcium Removal